Arthur Marx: Early life

 He was named after Groucho's brother who went by the alternative stage name Harpo.

 Marx spent his early years accompanying his father around vaudeville circuits in the United States and abroad.
 When he was 10, the family moved to Southern California, where the Marx Brothers continued their film careers.

 Tennis

 Marx was a nationally ranked tennis player before he was 18.
 While he was attending the University of Southern California, he won the National Freshman Intercollegiate Tennis title at Montclair, New Jersey.

-At the Tri-State Tennis Tournament, the event that evolved into today's Cincinnati Masters, Marx reached the singles final in 1941 before falling to Bobby Riggs.
+At the Cincinnati Open, Marx made two appearances, amassed a 8-2 singles record, and reached the singles final in 1940 before falling to Bobby Riggs.
 To reach the final, Marx knocked off future International Tennis Hall of Fame member John Doeg in the round of 16, Frank Froehling Jr. in the quarterfinals, and Gardner Larned in the semifinals.
 Riggs had blown through his competition to reach the final, and Marx gave him his toughest test of the tournament, stretching the future Hall of Famer to five sets before falling, 11–9, 6–2, 4–6, 6–8, 6–1.